IWillCall/creation-and-analysis-of-the-database/README.md

 ## Overview
 A project on the analysis of housing affordability and financial expenses over a long period.
+In the main directory, there are only the processed data for the project as a whole and documentation for them.
+Each question related to the project has its own repository (Q1, Q2, Q3, Q4), and all analytical reports are located there.

 ## Technologies and Tools Used
 The project is limited to the use of Excel and its built-in data analysis tools.